pysailor/osha.applicationform/README.rst

 Steps for importing the form:

-1. Create a new Form Folder
+1. Create a new Form Folder named 'HR Application form' (it is important that the form id is 'hr-application-form' or 'hr_application_form' to make the rdb integration work)
 2. Change the form view by clicking on "Display -> HR Application Form"
 3. Click on "Actions -> Import"
 4. Select file "hr-application-form.tar.gz"
 5. Check "Remove Existing Form Items?"
 6. Click "import"

-7. There are some manual steps needed to make the languages field work
+XXX: At the moment, there are some additional manual steps needed to make the form work properly:
-properly:
+* Click on 'Add new -> RDBPloneFormGenAdapter' and enter ``osha.applicationformdb`` in the 'Database utility name' field, then click 'Save'
+* Click on 'Actions -> Rename' and rename the adapter to ``rdb-adapter``
-* click on 'Contents' tab on the form folder, then on 'Languages' field
+* Go back to the form and click on 'Contents' tab, then on 'Languages' field
-* click 'Edit', then check options 'Allow Row Deletion', 'Allow Row Insertion' and 'Allow Row Reordering'.
+* Click 'Edit', then check options 'Allow Row Deletion', 'Allow Row Insertion' and 'Allow Row Reordering'
-* click 'Save'
+* Click 'Save'

 Setting up RDB
 --------------